ssbc/ssb-server/README.md

 ### Web UI

 Once the scuttlebot server is running, you can access the Web UI at `http://localhost:2000`.
 It will prompt you to setup your new account, then give you instructions on how to join the network.
-Follow them, or the instructions below.
+You can follow them or the instructions below.

 ### Joining the Network